ibm-messaging/mqperf/README.md

+### NOTE - The links below will not work.
+View the website generated from this page here: http://ibm-messaging.github.io/mqperf/

 ### MQ Performance documents

 This github repository will be used to publish MQ Performance documents from the MQ Performance Team based in Hursley, England.